samathaluca/cloud9-ticketsales/README.md

  That is |between fonts.
  All CSS errors were corrected.

 ALL THE LINKS ON THE SITE AND CONTACT FORM were tested throughout.
+Contact form required field for email or text type works well.
 Final tests were made using
 AutoPrefixer
 This project used AutoPrefixer to make sure the css code is valid for all browsers.